TESA-workshops/ageing-best-practices-2023/README.md

 ### Workshop dinner

-For those interested, we will have a group dinner on Wednesday February 01 2023 at 6:30pm at the [Gusto Italian Grill & Bar](https://gustoitaliangrill.ca/menu/).
+For those interested, we will have a group dinner on Wednesday February 01 2023 at 6:30pm at the [Pump House](https://www.pumphousebrewpub.ca/).

 ## Travels